WSP 365 — Introduction to Machine Learning (ICME Workshop)

 ICME partners and affiliates qualify for a discount.
 If you think you qualify and have not received a discount code separately, email email@example.com.
 You will need to register through ICME's website.

 Instructor: Alex Ioannidis, Postdoctoral Scholar, Biomedical Data Sciences, Stanford Medical School

 This workshop presents the basics behind understanding and using modern machine learning algorithms.
 We will discuss a framework for reasoning about when to apply various machine learning techniques, emphasizing questions of over-fitting/under-fitting, interpretability, supervised/unsupervised methods, and handling of missing data.
 The principles behind various algorithms—the why and how of using them—will be discussed, while some mathematical detail underlying the algorithms—including proofs—will not be discussed.
 Unsupervised machine learning algorithms presented will include k-means clustering, principal component analysis (PCA), multidimensional scaling (MDS), tSNE, and independent component analysis (ICA).
 Supervised machine learning algorithms presented will include support vector machines (SVM), lasso, elastic net, classification and regression trees (CART), boosting, bagging, and random forests.
 Imputation, regularization, and cross-validation concepts will also be covered.
 The R programming language will be used for occasional examples, though participants need not have prior exposure to R.

 Prerequisite: Undergraduate-level linear algebra and statistics; basic programming experience (R/Matlab/Python).

-Please note: Students are required to bring a fully charged laptop computer to class.
-Although the enrollment limit for this workshop is set to 30 Continuing Studies students, this course is designed for the entire Stanford community, and enrolled Continuing Studies students will be joined in the classroom by Stanford graduates and undergraduates.
+Please note: Although the enrollment limit for this workshop is set to 60 Continuing Studies students, this course is designed for the entire Stanford community, and enrolled Continuing Studies students will be joined in the classroom by Stanford graduates and undergraduates.
 Students should expect a large class.